When you buy a car insurance policy, you'll (usually) have to fill in a bunch of information about yourself.

 Things that tend to make a car more expensive to insure are its:

-That's because insurers use your marital status and title to figure out your price.
-And that's because married people are less likely to make claims.
+insurers use your marital status and title to figure out your price — and married people are less likely to make claims.

 Your job title also affects your insurance price.
 As with everything else in insurance, it's all based on the data insurers have about how often people with your job title make claims.